 Dental Bonding vs. Porcelain Veneers

-Tooth bonding and dental veneers are similar treatments that both address tooth damage and staining.
+Tooth bonding and dental veneers are similar treatments that address tooth damage and staining.
 However, there are several differences between the two treatments.
 Dental bonding is best used for minor cosmetic needs such as tooth chips, shortened teeth, and single discolored teeth.

 Teeth Bonding Treatment